 1. Preheat the oven to 300°F. Lightly Oil two sheet pans.

-2. In a large bowl, combine the barley/oats, wheat germ, flax, nuts, cinnamon and salt, and optional coconut.
+2. In a large bowl combine the oats, flax, nuts, cinnamon and salt, and coconut.

 4. Divide mix between the pans and spread to an even layer.